lukso-network/docs/docs/standards/universal-profile/03-lsp3-universal-profile-metadata.md

 }
 ```

 The value attached to this key is a JSONURL.
-It represents a reference to a file stored on a centralised or decentralised storage.
+It represents a reference to a JSON file that describes the **Universal Profile**.
+The file can be stored on a centralised or decentralised storage.

 Inside the JSON file, the keys `profileImage` and `backgroundImage` can accept an array of images, each defining an image with different dimensions (width + height).
 This is useful for client interfaces to download and serve the images with the most suitable dimensions instead of re-scale them.

 ### LSP3IssuedAssets

+**Universal Profiles** can create digital assets, such as tokens and NFTs.
+Every assets (tokens and NFTs) created should be registered in the `LSP3IssuedAssets[]` Array.

+The `LSP3IssuedAssetsMap:<address>` can then be used to know the asset type (_e.g: an LSP7 token or an LSP8 NFT_), by extracting the `bytes4` ERC165 interface id of the asset contract.
+This `bytes4` value can be extracted from the value retrieved, starting at the 8th byte (index 7).

 ```json
 {